The Dr. STONE Season 2 anime has been confirmed to be coming up in early 2021! The second season is officially known as Dr. STONE: Stone Wars.

 The manga debuted in March 2017 in Weekly Shonen Jump, which gives you an idea of how quickly the anime adaptation was greenlit for production since anime projects typically are scheduled years in advance.

 The official English Dr. STONE manga is being published in North America by Viz Media.
-As of July 7, 2020, the official English translation was already up to Volume 12 and Volume 13 is scheduled for September 1, 2020.
+As of September 1, 2020, the official English translation was already up to Volume 13.

 English-only manga readers can jump straight over to the Viz Media website.
 They provide the first three chapters and the three newest chapters to read for free for all of their translated series.